pallad-lang/pallad/README.md

 Pallad uses English keywords (often abbreviated) and standard symbols from other languages.
 Its syntax is similar to Python and GDScript: keywords and declarations define expressions, and indentation separates code blocks.

 ### Special Features
 > [!Note]
 > For more details on special features, see the example files and syntax guide.

 Pallad offers unique features focused on simplicity and programmer quality of life (common features from Python and others are omitted here):
+- Hybrid: Compile to Bytecode, interpret the bytecode
+- Support transpile to other languages besides the interpreter
 - Built-in docstring formatter
 - Keywords for navigation and code organization
 - Expression validation wherever possible
 - Dynamic typing by default
 - Optional setters & getters for variables
 - Rich, dynamic, and composite data types:
   - States
   - Sets
   - Pairs
   - Triplets
   - Char
   - Multi-dimensional arrays
   - Tables
   - Queues
   - Callable
   - Color
 - Full optional support for static typing
 - Simple public & private access modifiers
 - Variable argument functions
 - Named parameters
 - Lambda functions
 - Signals
 - Powerful enums:
   - Anonymous enums
   - Anonymous shadow
   - Named enums
   - Enums as types
 - `switch` / `case` / `default`
 - Advanced loops with monitoring
 - Bitwise operations
 - `in` / `not in`
 - `try` / `except` / `else` / `finally`
 - `raise` / `assert`
 - Internal logging
 - Simple I/O
 - `with` environment manager
 - Internal file management
 - Object-oriented programming
 - `class` / `extends`
 - `import` / `exclude`
 - Static variables and functions
 - Static constructors
 - Constructors with overloading
 - `static` blocks
 - Inner classes

+## Project Status
+This project is currently in its first development stage.

+### Current Features
+This is a list of currently implemented features.
+- Comments:
+  - Single line with `#`
+- Keywords:
+  - `var`
+- Types:
+  - `int`
+  - `float`
+- Operators:
+  - `+` - `int`, `float`
+  - `-` - `int`, `float`
+  - `*` - `int`, `float`
+  - `/` - `int`, `float`
+  - `//` - `int`, `float`
+  - `%` - `int`, `float`
+- Built-in functions:
+  - `print`

+### Known Issues
+This is a list of known missing points about implemented features listed above:
+- `parser.rs:55-70`: `var` keyword without initial value raises parse error `Expected '=', got Eol`.
+- `parser.rs:324-360`: Multi-line expressions raises parse error `Expected integer, float, variable, or '(', got Eol`.
+- `vm.rs:103-128`: Integer operations can overflow, values wrap silently.

+> [!Note]
+> The items on this list have been queued for resolution.

+### Future Improvements
+- **Design:**
+  - Plan for async functionality
+  - New types:
+    - Date / Time / Duration
+    - Struct / Record
+  - Mixed types behavior
+  - Plan for pattern matching
+  - Macro / Metaprogramming
+  - Reflection / Introspection
+  - Multi-threading / Parallel execution
+  - Foreign Function Interface
+- **Core:**
+  - Transpile feature
+- **Standard Library:**
+  - date/time
+  - networking
+  - math
+  - file system utilities
+  - regex/pattern matching
+  - serialization
+- **Tooling & Ecosystem:**
+  - Package Manager
+  - Formatter/Linter
+  - Debugger
+  - REPL
+  - LSP Server
+- **Community & Documentation:**
+  - Tutorials & Examples
+  - Syntax highlighter
+  - Test suite
+  - Discussion/Ideas

 ## Install
-Pallad is not yet implemented and currently has no public interpreter or compiler.
+Pallad is not yet released as any tagged version, so you need to compile it from source to use it.
+You need Rust (with Cargo) and a clone of the git repository.
+When you run `cargo run` in the repository root, binaries will be generated in the `target/` directory.
+You can use `pallad "path/to/code.pd"` to run your Pallad code.

 ## Examples